Due to COVID-19, all services are currently being conducted by telehealth only.

-Are you someone who has been recently diagnosed with a serious medical illness or disability, or perhaps you have been living with a diagnosis for many years?
-Are you dealing with ongoing tedious and painful medical test and procedures?
+Have you been recently diagnosed with a serious medical illness or disability?
+Perhaps you have been living with a diagnosis for many years.
+Are you dealing with ongoing, tedious and painful medical tests and procedures?
 Chronic pain?
-Trauma with dealing with red tape and insurance agencies?
+Trauma from dealing with red tape and insurance agencies?
 Social isolation?
 The strain of feeling displaced because of moving from home to hospital?
 Do you struggle with needle phobia?
 Anxiety about procedures?

 Do you find yourself thinking:

 “This is so unfair!!”

 “I feel like everything is out of my control!!”